If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

-I also like to use an apple corer to easily core and slice the apples into wedges.
+I also like to use an apple corer to the core and slice the apples into wedges easily.
 Then I can easily slice the apple wedges into thin slices, like in the photo below.

 You then want to let the apples sit for about 15 minutes to allow the tapioca enough time to “activate” and create the perfect cobbler consistency when baked.

-While the coated apples rest, make the easy Bisquick biscuit topping by mixing together the Biquick, sugar, butter, and milk.
+While the coated apple slices mixture rest, make the easy Bisquick biscuit topping by mixing the Bisquick, sugar, butter, and milk.

-See the Full Bisquick Apple Cobbler Recipe Below!
+The Full Bisquick Apple Cobbler Recipe Is Below!